ScudraServicos/application_model/README.md

     }
 """

-# the payload need to be casted to json format
+# the payload needs to be casted to json format
 payload_json = json.loads(payload)

 # get the score from the payload